wagerfield/onno/docs/utils.md

 makeBigger("just right") // "just right"
 ```

-This is used in combination with the predicates documented above to build the `transform` functions included with onno.
+The `when` function is used in combination with the predicates documented above to build the `transform` functions included with onno.
 For example:

 ```js
 const addPx = when(isUnitless)((x) => x + "px")